Beginnings of The Hudson River School

 Later Developments - After The Hudson River School

 In the 1870s, the Hudson River School fell out of fashion, as the influence of the Barbizon School and Impressionism dominated the art world.
 In comparison, Hudson River School realism and mimesis seemed out of date, sometimes sentimental, or of merely historical interest.
 Yet, while artistically unfashionable, the school had a profound cultural influence, popularizing its wilderness ideal, which encouraged preservation efforts and the development of national parks.
-Olana, Church's expansive estate overlooking the Hudson River, has been preserved as a national historic landmark.
+Olana, Church's expansive estate overlooking the Hudson River, has been preserved as a historic landmark.
 Home to a museum today, visitors can tour Church's home and the grounds and view installations of historical and contemporary art inspired by the Hudson River School.
 Thomas Cole's home in the Catskills has also been maintained as a museum.

 Regionalism or American Scene Painting, drew upon the model of the Hudson River School as it developed in the American Midwest during the 1930s.
 Artists like Thomas Hart Benton, Grant Wood, and John Steuart Curry sought to create a modern but distinctly American art.
 They adopted the rural landscapes, realistic detail, and regional identity that had characterized the earlier movement.